Making a pre-auction offer before the property goes under the hammer is an increasingly common tactic for potential home buyers.

-Depending on how much you want the property, putting in a pre-auction offer can secure you the property before most of the offers roll in.
+Depending on how much you want the property, putting in an offer can secure you the property before most of the offers roll in.
 This is because interested parties might be waiting for the auction date to submit their official offers.
 If you can submit an offer too good to refuse, the owner might not proceed with the auction.

 If you buy a property at auction, the contract you sign will be unconditional.
 This means that there's no cooling-off period, it can't be subject to finance, building and pest, or any other special conditions.